Rutvihere/Rutvihere.github.io/index.markdown

 ![Alt Text](img6.jpg)
 ![Alt Text](img7.jpg)

-Step 7: Update server.js and Build Docker Image
+Step 6: Update server.js and Build Docker Image
 Make the necessary changes to the 'server.js' file to replace occurrences of 'localhost' with the name of the MongoDB container.
 ![Alt Text](img8.jpg)

-Once the changes are made, build the Docker image using the provided Dockerfile and run the container with the following command:
+Step 7:Once the changes are made, build the Docker image using the provided Dockerfile and run the container with the following command:

 ![Alt Text](img11.jpg)
 ![Alt Text](img12.jpg)